nz-trust-framework/DISTF-reference-architecture/ARF.md

 -  Digital Identity Services Trust Framework Rules 2025
 -  Digital Identity Services Trust Framework Architecture and Reference Framework (this document)

-> :question: **Question**: Where do Compliance Orders issued under the Act fit in this order of precedence?
-Below rules but above the ARF?

 ### 1.5 Reading Guide

-> :warning: **Caution**: this denotes an area where careful consideration should be given to a participant.

-> :computer: **Example**: this provides a practical example of how a concept, idea, or area of consideration could be implemented and the considerations that are needed.

-> :question: **Question**: this poses a question for participants in the Trust Framework to consider and where feedback would be welcome.

-> :exclamation: **Note**: intended to provide certainty on a given topic.

 ### 1.6 Change log